ZubairAshraf/DNS-to-DNS-over-TLS-proxy/README.md

 ## Improvements

-There are alot more things that we can add in this project
+There are alot more things that we can add in this project:
+* Caching feature (store new results into the buffer for the better performance)
+* Can reduce overhead of TLS connection and the handshake process again and again on each request, by checking the client addr.
+Application should have to maintain the socket connections for the specific time period.
+* We can also add other available DNS-over-TLS servers like Quad9 and Cleanbrowsing.
+* Handle requests from browser directly, by updating the iptables may be or adding our own proxy ip in the browser settings (I haven't tested that thing yet on it)
+* Block ip, if dns server is getting too much requests from the same ip in the specific time period.